mmezher/hashclash/README.md

 # Project HashClash - MD5 Collision Creation for AWS Server Use

 ## This copy of HashClash has been altered to allow for emails to be sent while process is running to say when MD5 collision is complete.

-Original HashClash program, written by Marc Stevens, is entirely his own work.
+The original HashClash program, written by Marc Stevens, is entirely his own work.
 This version is meant to be run on an EC2 Amazon Linux Server with >=2 CPUs and >= 2 GB RAM.

+### Important Note: Before doing anything else, change the $PUTYOUREMAILHERE token in /scripts/email.sh to your receiving email.
+If you don't, you will not receive an email when the program completes!

 ## Requirements
 - An email account for results to be sent to (e.g. fakeaccount@gmail.com)